-License Information
+71.4 License Information

 Shows the operating limits of your SAFR license.
+See Licensing for additional information about SAFR licenses.

 - Expiration date: The date when the SAFR license expires.
 After this date, SAFR software discontinues operation. - Max Feeds per Hour: Maximum number of video feeds that can be used at one time by the SAFR system.
 If you attempt to connect more video feeds than your license allows, the excess video feed connection attempts will all fail.
 Existing video feeds must be disconnected for a period of 1 hour before new video feeds are allowed to re-use the license.